AIT-Research-Group/CFGOC-control-SSP/README.md

 # Fuzzy-Genetic Control System for Semi-Submersible Platform Dynamic Positioning

-This project focuses on the control of a semi-submersible platform using a approach that combines Genetic Algorithms and Fuzzy Logic.
+This project focuses on the control of a semi-submersible platform using an approach that combines Genetic Algorithms and Fuzzy Logic.
 The primary objective is to develop and validate adaptive control strategies for the semi-submersible platform in both simulation and experimental conditions.
 ---
 ## 🛠️ Dynamic Modeling

 The dynamic model is developed based on the  **Stena Don rig**:

-- Analysis of the motion structure and dynamic behavior of the semi-submersible system.
+- Analysis of the motion structure and dynamic behaviour of the semi-submersible system.
 - Definition of different operational modes, including dynamic position and trajectory following.
-- Analysis of environmental and mechanical factors negative impact on system performance.
+- Analysis of environmental and mechanical factors' negative impact on system performance.
 - Simulation in the **MATLAB/Simulink** to evaluate control effectiveness and dynamic stability.
 ---